 Spatial Audio tracks the position of your head in real-time and places the audio in the best spot for the most realistic and immersive experience.
 It also tracks the position of your iPhone or iPad so that the sound is perfectly placed relative to the screen.
 Very clever stuff.

 How can I get Dolby Atmos?

 To play a Dolby Atmos-toting film or TV show, you’ll need an Atmos-compatible device to play it through, plus Atmos-friendly speakers.
 There are plenty of all-in-one Atmos speaker systems available to choose from, as well as lots of separate Dolby Atmos-enabled AV receivers.
 You might even be able to get Atmos on your existing amp with a firmware update, so it’s worth checking.

-We’re seeing more and more Atmos soundbars that pack upward-firing speakers into a compact device and there are even a few TVs with built-in height speakers, with Panasonic being the first to get aboard the built-in Atmos train.
+We’re seeing more and more Atmos soundbars that pack upward-firing speakers into a compact device and there are even a few TVs with built-in height speakers.

 There’s also a growing list of devices to play Atmos through, from 4K Blu-ray players to steamers like the Sky Q box, Apple TV and Amazon Fire TV Stick.
 The PS5 and PS4 both support Atmos movie playback, as do the latest Xbox models and the latter will also support Dolby Atmos on games.
 And if you’re on Xbox or Windows PC, Dolby Atmos for Headphones will create your own personal immersive sound bubble.